Barnsley Metropolitan Borough Council

 Barnsley Metropolitan Borough Council is the local authority of the Metropolitan Borough of Barnsley in South Yorkshire, England.
 It is a metropolitan borough council and provides the majority of local government services in the borough.
 The council is a member of the South Yorkshire Mayoral Combined Authority.

-The council has been under Labour majority control since the modern borough was created in 1974.
+The council has been under Reform UK majority control since the 2026 election.
+Prior to that, the council had been under Labour majority control from the creation of the modern borough in 1974.
 Council meetings are held at Barnsley Town Hall, and the council's main offices are in the adjoining Westgate Plaza One building.

 History

 The first elected council for the town of Barnsley was a local board of health established in 1853.
-This replaced a body of improvement commissioners which had previously administered the town under a local Act of Parliament passed in 1822.
+This replaced a body of improvement commissioners which had been set up to administer the town in 1822.
 The local board in turn was replaced in 1869 when the town was made a municipal borough.
 In 1913 the borough was elevated to county borough status, making it independent from West Riding County Council.

 The current metropolitan borough of Barnsley was created on 1 April 1974 under the Local Government Act 1972.
 It covered the former county borough of Barnsley plus parts of 13 other districts, which were all abolished at the same time.
 The enlarged Barnsley district was awarded borough status from its creation, allowing the chair of the council to take the title of mayor, continuing Barnsley's series of mayors dating back to 1869.

 The Metropolitan Borough of Barnsley was initially a district-level authority, with South Yorkshire County Council providing county-level services.
 However, the metropolitan county councils, including South Yorkshire County Council, were abolished in 1986 under the Local Government Act 1985.
 Since 1986 Barnsley Metropolitan Borough Council has therefore been responsible for most local government functions.

 Since 2014 the council has been a constituent member of the South Yorkshire Mayoral Combined Authority (called the Sheffield City Region until 2021), led by the directly-elected Mayor of South Yorkshire since 2018.

 Governance

 Political control

+The council has been under Reform UK majority control since the 2026 election.

 The first election to the reconstituted borough council was held in 1973, initially operating as a shadow authority alongside the outgoing authorities until the new arrangements came into force on 1 April 1974.
-Labour has held a majority of the seats on the council since its creation.
+Labour held a majority of the seats on the council from its creation until the 2026 election.